Finatrades/rwa_contracts/README.md

-# Finatrades RWA ERC-3643 - Audit Documentation
+# Finatrades Universal RWA Platform - ERC-3643 Compliant

 ## Executive Summary

-The Finatrades RWA platform is an ERC-3643 (T-REX) compliant security token system designed for tokenizing real-world assets with comprehensive compliance, identity management, and regulatory controls.
+The Finatrades Universal RWA platform is an ERC-3643 (T-REX) compliant security token system that can tokenize **ANY type of real-world asset** - from gold and real estate to intellectual property and carbon credits.
+Built with institutional-grade security, unlimited scalability, and comprehensive compliance features.

 ## Contract Architecture